rocky-linux/documentation/docs/guides/security/firewalld.md

  `firewall-cmd --zone=trusted --add-icmp-block={echo-request,echo-reply} --permanent`

- We've introduced something new here: The brackets "{}" allow us to specify more than one parameter.
+ We've introduced something new here: The curly braces "{}" allow us to specify more than one parameter.
 As always, after making changes like this, we need to reload:

  `firewall-cmd --reload`